-In this case, the agent experiences a high level of happiness if and only if her current output exceeds what she achieved one period ago.
+In this case, the agent will experience a high level of happiness if and only if her current output exceeds what she achieved one period ago.
 This result follows from an optimal statistical inference.
-In order to best guide the agent, the principal employs her most accurate source of information regarding φ_t (analogous to an optimal incentive scheme).
+In order to best guide the agent, the principal will employ her most accurate source of information regarding φ_t (analogous to an optimal incentive scheme).
 From the equality $y_t - y{t-1} = \varphi_t - \varphi{t-1} + z_t$, we learn that the most accurate source is the difference $y_t - y{t-1}$.
 As a result, this difference becomes the carrier of happiness.

-In contrast, if the reference point did not adapt, all decisions φ_t would appear increasingly good or increasingly bad - and thus increasingly similar - as soon as θ_t drifted to extreme values.
-Thus, the agent would lose ability to discriminate.
+In contrast, if the reference point did not adapt, as θ_t drifts to extreme values, all decisions φ_t would appear increasingly good or increasingly bad, and thus increasingly similar.

-On the other hand, observe that a reduction in φ_t affects y_t in exactly the same way as a low realization of z_t , implying that these two variables cannot be distinguished by V_t .
-Consequently, the principal must punish the agent following low realizations of z_t , and vice versa: happiness is inevitably affected by chance.

-In fact, in equilibrium, the sole carrier of happiness is precisely this random shock z_t (which equals $y_t - \hat{y}t$).
-This implies, in particular, that the expected value of happiness is the same for every period, regardless of past levels of output: the effects of the shocks are always short-lived.
+On the other hand, observe that a reduction in φ_t will affect y_t in exactly the same way as a low realization of z_t , implying that these two variables cannot be distinguished by V_t .
+As a consequence, the principal must punish the agent following low realizations of z_t , and vice versa: happiness is inevitably affected by chance.
+In fact, in equilibrium, the sole carrier of happiness becomes the random shock z_t (which equals $y_t - \hat{y}t$).
+This implies that the expected value of happiness will be the same for every period, regardless of past levels of output: the effects of the shocks are always short-lived.
 These features are shared by all the examples that follow.

-Indeed, in many languages, the word "happiness" is closely linked to "fortune" and "luck."
-For the ancient Greeks, happiness (eudaimonia) was ultimately determined by the will of the gods: "When viewed through mortal eyes, the world's happenings - and so our happiness - could only appear random, a function of chance" (McMahon, 2004, p.7).
+In many languages, the word "happiness" is closely linked to "fortune" and "luck."
+For the ancient Greeks, happiness (eudaimonia) was ultimately determined by the will of the gods.7